Notes on Milnor-Witt K-theory: Milnor-Witt K-theory and Grothendieck-Witt groups

 \begin{ex} The case $n=0$ is trivial.
 In the case $n=1$, the map takes the form $\mu_1:Q(K) \rightarrow \gI 1(K)=\I{}(K)/\I2(K)$, where $Q(K)$ is the group of quadratic classes.
 Then an explicit inverse is given by the discriminant map

 where $(E,\phi)$ is an inner space of even rank $r$, and $M_\phi$ is any matrix that represents it.
 See \cite[Th.
-4.1]{Milnor} and \cite[def. p.77]{MH}.
-For the case $n=2$, and the interpretation of $\gI 2(K)$ in terms of Clifford invariants of quadratic forms, we refer the reader to \cite{MH}, Theorem III.5.8 and its proof. \end{ex}
+4.1]{Milnor} and \cite[Def. p.~77]{MH}.
+For the case $n=2$, and the interpretation of $\gI 2(K)$ in terms of Clifford invariant of quadratic forms, we refer the reader to \cite{MH}, Theorem~III.5.8 and its proof. \end{ex}

 \begin{num} The following definition, due to Hopkins and Morel (see \cite[Section 5]{MorelW}), gives an extension of Milnor's theory which mixes generators and relations of Milnor K-theory and of the Grothendieck-Witt ring: \end{num} \begin{df} Let $K$ be any field.
-We define the \emph{Milnor-Witt ring}, or \emph{Milnor-Witt K-theory}, $\KMW*(K)$ of $K$ as the $\ZZ$-graded ring with the following presentations:
+We define the \emph{Milnor-Witt ring}, or \emph{Milnor-Witt K-theory}, $\KMW*(K)$ of $K$ as the $\ZZ$-graded associative algebra with the following presentation.

 Generators are given by symbols $[a]$ of degree $+1$ for $a \in K^\times$, and a symbol $\eta$ of degree $-1$ called the \emph{Hopf element}.
 Let us introduce the following notations to formulate the relations: